Sam Richards (writer): Fish Music

 "Fish Music" was an idea conceived when Richards was a student.
 Fish swimming in a tank become musical notation by means of a five line musical stave being placed across the glass.
 String players are instructed to choose a fish and follow its course behind the stave.
 A revised version in which a team of improvisers with backs turned to the fish respond to the string sound, was premièred by the strings of Ten Tors Orchestra at the National Marine Aquarium, Plymouth in 2008.
-The earlier version had no improvisers, but had a pre-recorded soundtrack instead.
-This was the version filmed by Long Room Productions for their hour-long documentary about Richards entitled "Sonic Harvest".
 An updated version for filmed fish, string players and improvising soloists was presented in Plymouth city centre in the summer of 2013, using the city's large outdoor screen for the film of the fish.
 The filmed fish film was also used in 2015 for the CAM Festival at the Millennium Centre, Cardiff, with five string players and improvisers Lona Kozik, Gorwel Owen and Richards himself.